ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 files in a given location on the device, but in the context of this document such a list is treated as a single unit, representing one Attester at one point in time.

-"Reference state" is a group of claimsets about the desired or undesired state of the Attester.
-Typically, each claim has a name (or other ID) and a set of potential values, being the values that are allowed/disallowed when determining whether to trust the Attester.
-In general there may be more gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.
+"Reference state" is a group of claim sets about the desired or undesired state of an Attester.
+Typically, each claim has a name (or key, label, or other ID) and a set of potential values, being the values that are allowed/disallowed when determining the trustworthiness of the Attester.
+In general, there may be more gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.